Takashiidobe/notes/src/papers/data-structures/rrb-trees.md

 ## Conclusions

-RRB-Trees provide a viable extension to 32-way
+RRB-Trees provide a viable extension to 32-way HAMTs by having the advantage of O (log N) concatenation and splits while maintaining the same costs as the HAMT.